SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive

 \section{Acknowledgments}

+We thank the anonymous referee for their comments which improved this work.
 We acknowledge the critical support of the NASA/ADAP program (award ID 80NSSC21K0851), without which SIMLA could not have been achieved.
-This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
+This work is based [in part] on archival data obtained with the Spitzer Space Telescope, which was operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA.
+Support for this work was provided by an award issued by JPL/Caltech.
+This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, and NEOWISE, which is a project of the Jet Propulsion Laboratory/California Institute of Technology.
+WISE and NEOWISE are funded by the National Aeronautics and Space Administration.
 This research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).